Search using this query type:

 Description

 Donald Lent was born in Tiverton, Nova Scotia, Canada.
-HIs parents were Charles and Harriet Lent, Don being the youngest of seven.
-The family immigrated to Maynard in 1899 .
+His parents were Charles and Harriet Lent, Don being the youngest of seven children.
+The family immigrated to Maynard in 1899.
 They were farmers in Tiverton and were farmers in Maynard.
-The Lent 52 acre farm on Puffer Road was one of the parcels taken by eminent domain in 1942 to make way for the Maynard Ordnance Supply Depot.
+The Lent 52-acre farm on Puffer Road was one of the parcels taken by eminent domain in 1942 to make way for the Maynard Ordnance Supply Depot.
 Don served in the Canadian Expedition Force during WWI becoming a naturalized US citizen in 1932.

-Don excelled as a three sport athlete while attending Maynard High School - football, baseball, basketball - graduating in 1916.
+Don excelled as a three-sport athlete while attending Maynard High School: football, baseball, and basketball, graduating in 1916.
 He was acclaimed in the 1971 History of Maynard book as Maynard's finest athlete.
-After the war Don attended Massachusetts Agricultural College at Amherst.
-He continue starring in football, baseball, basketball and track being named in 1920 all New England football player of the year.
+After the war, Don attended Massachusetts Agricultural College (now UMass) in Amherst.
+He continued starring in football, baseball, basketball, and track, being named in 1920 as the All New England football player of the year.

 1921-1926:

-During this time Don played semi-pro baseball, coached the high school football, baseball, and basketball teams, married Evelyn Pineo (they had four children, Ann, Donald, Jr., Charles, David) and started his teaching career in 1926 - Math, Biology, Science.
+During this time, Don played semi-pro baseball, coached the high school football, baseball, and basketball teams, and married Evelyn Pineo.
+They had four children: Ann, Donald, Jr., Charles, and David.
+He started his teaching career in 1926: Math, Biology, and Science.
 Don continued to coach until 1932.
 His teams won both the Midland and Middlesex League championships.

-Don was Superintendent of Maynard Schools, 1939-1941; served as a Selectman for five years, 1934-35, 1937-39, 1940-42; administered the E.R.A. and W.P.A. that implemented many projects: construction of Alumni Field, the Field House, Bandstand at Crowe Park, Alumni Field grandstands, the Hockey Rink and the Track.
-Also oversaw extension of the Town's drainage system, sewer system, sidewalks, and water system.
+Don was Superintendent of Maynard Schools, 1939-1941; served as a Selectman for five years, 1934-35, 1937-39, 1940-42; administered the E.R.A. and W.P.A. that implemented many projects: construction of Alumni Field, the Field House, bandstand at Crowe Park, Alumni Field grandstands, the hockey rink, and the track.
+He also oversaw extension of the town's drainage system, sewer system, sidewalks, and water system.

-Throughout his life Don was active in a variety of civic and private endeavors including: Member of the Masons, Coaching Little League, United Co-operative Society Board of Directors member, served on the Town's Finance , By-Laws and Power & Light Committee.
+Throughout his life Don was active in a variety of civic and private endeavors including: as a member of the Masons, coaching Little League, United Co-operative Society Board of Directors member, served on the town's Finance, By-Laws and Power & Light Committee.
 He was Superintendent of Public Works from 1960 to 1966 improving water and sewer system, creating a road management system and updated financial controls.
 In his retirement years, he still stayed involved.
 Don consulted with the Centennial Committee in 1971 and was always available for a question at his Fowler Street home.
 After his death a tribute memorial was published in the 1978 Annual Report.

 Creator